CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 }

-\caption{**Inputs and outputs in `SpaDES`:** Object A comes from outside of the module (e.g. from an internet URL, from data you have, or from `.inputObjects`), while Module Z produces object C. Both objects serve as an **inputs** for Module Y, which in return produce as **outputs** objects B and D, respectivelly from objects A and C. As Module Z uses a simple function *internally* to create object C, it doesn't have any inputs, such as our dummy example.}(\#fig:figObj)
+\caption{Inputs and outputs in SpaDES: Object A comes from outside of the module (e.g. from an internet URL, from data you have, or from `.inputObjects`), while Module Z produces object C. Both objects serve as an inputs for Module Y, which in return produce as outputs objects B and D, respectivelly from objects A and C. As Module Z uses a simple function *internally* to create object C, it doesn't have any inputs, such as our dummy example.}(\#fig:figObj)
 \end{figure}

 The exception to this rule are the default input objects created by the `.inputObjects` function (see [.inputObjects function]) during the `simInit` call.